andrewt3000/web_development/README.md

 One simple option is to serve the front end through node.
 This avoids cors setup because everything is served from the same domain.
 You can also put a catch all route in node to serve the root of the spa.

 Pro:
-- More control of the environment.
+- Control of the environment.
 For instance, you can run any version of node you want (an older version for a legacy app or a cutting edge version to take advantage of new features).
 - No proprietary lock in

-### Current: CDN / application container
+### CDN / application container
 | service | MS Azure | Amazon AWS | Other |
 |---|---|---|----|
 | Front end file hosting | [Azure blob storage](https://azure.microsoft.com/en-us/services/storage/blobs/), [Azure cdn](https://azure.microsoft.com/en-us/services/cdn/) | S3, CloudFront | vercel, cloudflare |